uhasker/getting-things-done-in-next-js/src/chapter1/10-modules.md

 import thingy from './greet.js';
 ```

+> You should use default exports if you need to export one particularly import value/function.

 ### Namespace Imports

-If you wish to avoid name conflicts (like the `greet` situation presented above) you can do even better with namespace imports:
+If you wish to avoid name conflicts (like the `greet` situation presented previously) you can do even better with namespace imports:

 ```js
 import * as greet from './greet.js';